Hioness/Hioness/README.md

 - I'm Sam
 - Know a lot, don't know a lot more
-- Trying to learn radnom fun Linux things
+- Trying to learn random fun Linux things